baihuqian/baihuqian.github.io/_posts/Personal_Finance/2022-02-26-the-book-on-tax-strategies-for-the-savvy-real-estate-investor.md

 ## Deductions
 For W-2 employees, deductions are rare since [the Tax Cuts and Jobs Act of 2017](https://en.wikipedia.org/wiki/Tax_Cuts_and_Jobs_Act_of_2017).
 Not much we can do about reducing taxable income.

 However, real estate investing is treated as "business", whether or not the title of the properties are held in personal names or in legal entities.
 Having a legal entity is not an IRS requirement to write off real estate or business expenses.
-On the contrary, the IRS simply requires that you have a "business", defined as "activities with the goal of making profit.".
+On the contrary, the IRS simply requires that you have a "business", defined as "activities with the goal of making profit."

 It allows to deduct "business expenses" against income, whereas personal expenses are generally not deductible.
 The main thing the average taxpayer needs to understand is the definition of "business expenses".
 The IRS has only two criteria:
 1. The expense must be **ordinary** in the course of your business.
 In other words, is this an expense that occurs commonly in your business?